Even minor mishaps can lead to big lawsuits

 As a business owner, it’s important to have liability insurance to protect your assets.
 Taking these proactive steps can lower the potential cost of liability insurance claims for you and your business:

-- Set high standards for product quality control in your company
+- Set high standards for your service and product deliverables

 - Keep all company records complete and up to date